fib-app

 Extended object permissions

-The access permission control of the extended object is similar to the basic object permission, the only difference is that it needs to be specified separately in the ACL:
+The access permission control of extended objects is similar to the permissions of basic objects.
+The only difference is that the ACL needs to be specified separately:

 1